-TL;DR Volatile organic compounds (VOCs) easily evaporate at room temperature, found indoors and outdoors—EPA states indoor VOCs 10 times worse.
-Most products contain 17 VOCs on average; some react with ozone creating cancer-causing pollutants (formaldehyde, methylene chloride).
-VOCs arise from solids (air freshener gels), liquids (paint solvents), gases (carpet/furniture/cabinet off-gassing); can be odorous or odorless.
+TL;DR Volatile organic compounds (VOCs) easily evaporate at room temperature, found indoors and outdoors—EPA states indoor VOCs are 10 times worse than outdoors.
+Most products contain 17 VOCs on average; some react with ozone, creating cancer-causing pollutants (formaldehyde, methylene chloride).
+VOCs arise from solids (air freshener gels), liquids (paint solvents), gases (carpet/furniture/cabinet off-gassing); they can be odorous or odorless.
 Short-term symptoms: dizziness, skin irritation, fatigue, headaches (subside when VOC removed).
 Long-term effects: cancer, asthma, kidney damage, central nervous system harm.
 Most at risk: children, elderly, compromised immune systems.
 Reduce exposure: purchase small amounts, seal tightly, open windows frequently, refuse scented products.
 Example: mothballs contain 1,4-dichlorobenzene or naphthalene (both VOCs).

 Key Takeaways:

-• VOCs defined and prevalence – volatile (evaporate room temperature), organic (contain carbon); EPA: indoor levels 10 times worse than outdoors; most products contain 17 VOCs average; some create cancer-causing formaldehyde and methylene chloride
+- VOCs- defined and prevalence – volatile (evaporate at room temperature), organic (contain carbon); EPA: indoor levels 10 times worse than outdoors; most products contain 17 VOCs on average; some create cancer-causing formaldehyde and methylene chloride

-• Short-term symptoms reversible – dizziness, skin irritation, fatigue, headaches appear with exposure; symptoms subside when offending VOC removed from environment
+- Short-term symptoms reversible – dizziness, skin irritation, fatigue, headaches appear with exposure; symptoms subside when the offending VOC is removed from environment

-• Long-term health effects severe – cancer, asthma development, kidney damage, central nervous system harm from prolonged exposure according to studies
+- Long-term health effects are severe – cancer, asthma development, kidney damage, central nervous system harm from prolonged exposure according to studies

-• High-risk populations – children, elderly, compromised immune systems especially vulnerable; everyone benefits from reduced exposure due to other environmental toxins (endocrine disruptors, heavy metals) bombarding systems
+- High-risk populations – children, the elderly, and those with compromised immune systems are especially vulnerable; everyone could benefit from reduced exposure due to other environmental toxins (endocrine disruptors, heavy metals) bombarding our systems

 My mother-in-law had them everywhere, in drawers, and every closet.
 The smell was awful.
 When we began living with her, we finally had to say something….